Are you considering an electric toothbrush?

 More effective at removing plaque, it means less bacteria in the mouth which causes the pain and suffering.
 In fact, within 3 months, there are reductions of around 11% (Cochrane).

-An impressive 11 year study, undertaken by Pitchika et al assessed the long term effects of the power toothbrush and found hat the long term use of an electric toothbrush reduces means healthier teeth and gums and an increased number of teeth retained compared to those using a manual toothbrush.
+An impressive 11 year study, undertaken by Pitchika et al assessed the long term effects of the power toothbrush and found that the long term use of an electric toothbrush means healthier teeth and gums and an increased number of teeth retained compared to those using a manual toothbrush.

 Can help eliminate bad breath